-Here’s some sales and some science for you to read and wonder at on an otherwise quiet Wednesday.
+Here are some sales and some science for you to read and wonder at on an otherwise quiet Wednesday.

 Sale: Quarq DZero DUB Power Meter